-- No.6 Parkgate Street represents a hitherto unidentified remarkably intact exemplar of a 'transitional' type house of the early 18th century reflecting the evolution from the 'Dutch Billy' to the standard Georgian terraced property.
-It represents the decline of the iconic gable-fronted elevation, abandoned in favour of hipped roofs placed behind parapet walling, while retaining the established early floor plan characterised by substantial corner chimney breasts and closet return.
+- No.6 Parkgate Street represents a hitherto unidentified remarkably intact exemplar of an early 18th century building, possibly conforming to a variant of the gable-fronted 'Dutch Billy' known as a 'transitional' type house.
+These 'transitional' buildings reflected the evolution from the 'Dutch Billy' to the standard Georgian terraced property.
+They represent the decline of the iconic gable-fronted elevation, abandoned in favour of hipped roofs placed behind parapet walling, whilst retaining the established early floor plan characterised by substantial corner chimney breasts and closet return.
 Less than sixty 'transition' type houses have been identified within the city of which few survive unaltered (refer to A Survey of Gable-Fronted Houses & Other Early Buildings of Dublin City by Dublin Civic Trust 2010). - Though the principal elevation is restrained in terms of detailing the disproportionate ratio of solid to void expressed by the diminutively scaled window openings at first and second floor, together with the steeply pitched roof and substantial chimney stack (shared with No.7 Parkgate Street) are indicative of the buildings early date.
-Along with No.7 and No.8 the building is one of the last remaining early 18th century properties on Parkgate Street. - Though the interior has not been inspected as part of this assessment, a conservation report undertaken in 2018 would suggest that this retains its original early 18th century plan form and a number of salient early 18th century features to include substantial corner chimney breasts, closet return, low floor to ceiling heights, dogleg closed-string staircase as well as miscellaneous timber joinery items.
-In addition a number of late 19th century cast-iron fireplaces are retained to ground, first and second floors. - No.6 is located on a prominent gateway entry point to the city and although the street is now dominated by the Ashling Hotel, the property which presently shares a common building height with that of No.7 and No.8, provides a human scale and historic context which makes a positive contribution to the streetscape and the character of the wider area. - The shop unit at ground floor reflects the past commercial use of the building and the separate door access to the private quarters demonstrates how commerce and domestic accommodation existed sideby-side.
-Despite the loss of the timber shopfront and removal of the internal cabinetry/counters the surviving fragmentary remains of the shop interior to include the double-leaf shop doors, display windows with glazed screens, timber lining and modest shelving are of interest as rare survivals of, the once common, independent retailer.
+Along with No.7 and No.8 the building is one of the last remaining early 18th century properties on Parkgate Street.

+- The interior retains its original early 18th century plan form and a number of salient early 18th century features to include substantial corner chimney breasts, closet return, low floor to ceiling heights, dogleg closed-string staircase and an early lugged timber door architrave, as well as 19th century timber joinery items.
+In addition a number of late 19th century castiron fireplaces are retained to ground, first and second floors. - No.6 is located on a prominent gateway entry point to the city and although the street is now dominated by the Ashling Hotel, the property which presently shares a common building height with that of No.7 and No.8, provides a human scale and historic context which makes a positive contribution to the streetscape and the character of the wider area. - The shop unit at ground floor reflects the past commercial use of the building and the separate door access to the private quarters demonstrates how commerce and domestic accommodation existed side-by-side.
+Despite the loss of the timber shopfront and removal of the internal cabinetry/counters the surviving fragmentary remains of the shop interior to include the double-leaf shop doors, display windows with glazed screens and timber lining are of interest as rare survivals of, the once common, independent retailer.
 Sited on the periphery of the 18th century city the simple shop interior reflects an almost urban vernacular tradition sharing many characteristics with its rural counterparts of the time.